nmorey/git-maintain/README.md

 stable-base.dev---stable-v16 v16
 stable-base.dev---stable-v15 v15
 ```
-This will allow 'steal-stable-commits' to figure out what should be backported in the stable branches.
+This will allow 'git maintain steal' to figure out what should be backported in the stable branches.

 ## Day-to-day workflow